fabiosimeoni/dart-playground/README.md

 ### Project types

-- Projects define `package`s.
-The usual two broad types:
+- Projects define `package`s of two broad types:
-	- *library packages* are those you build upon.
-		- have *public* stuff (as well as private)
+	- *library packages* are those you build upon: have some *public* stuff
 		- may depend on other such packages.
 		- in `Java`, they'd be plain `jar`s with no entrypoint.
 	- *application packages* run on their two feet,  perhaps in the browser.